andreasmeid/academic-kickstart/content/project/BEDSIDE/index.md

 slides: ""
 ---

-Manuscript with piloting application drafted in Aril 2021 ...
+The above publications address the funded topic.
+Another manuscript with a piloting proof-of-concept is currently under review.